FluBBaOfWard/S8DS/README.md

 1. Create a "S8DS" directory either in the root of your card or in the data directory (eg h:\data\S8DS).
 This is where settings and save files end up.
-2. Now put game/bios files into a folder where you have roms.
+2. Now put game/bios files into a folder where you have (SEGA 8-bit) roms, max 768 games per folder, filenames must not be longer than 127 chars.
+You can use zipped files (as long as they use the deflate compression).
 3. Depending on your flashcart you might have to DLDI patch the emulator.

 Put your games on your flash card, max 768 games per folder (though shouldn't